What must I know when I perform a major version upgrade in Amazon RDS for Oracle?

 For Linux, macOS, or Unix:

-Instance class: Verify that your current instance class is supported for the major version you are going to upgrade.
-For information on the instance classes that are supported by RDS for Oracle, see Supported Oracle DB instance classes.
-You can also check the supported instance class by running the following AWS CLI command.
+Verify that your current instance class is supported for the major version that you plan to upgrade to.
+For information on the instance classes that are supported by RDS for Oracle, see Supported RDS for Oracle DB instance classes.
+To check the supported instance class, run the following AWS CLI command.

 For Windows: